dhicks6345789/web-console/docs/INSTALLATION.md

 ## Installing Specific Releases

-You can pass an argument to the "install" script to tell it to install a specific release:
+You can pass an argument to the "install" script to tell it to install a specific release, e.g.:

 ### Mac / Linux (including Raspberry Pi)
 ```